bcgov/bcwebmaps-options/docs/index.md

 ## Supporting/StandAlone Spatial Serivces

-These REST basd web services are stand alone and support the Web Mapping Frameworks described above.
+These REST based web services are stand alone and are supported by each of these Web Mapping Frameworks described above.

 |Name|Function|More Information|
 |----|--------|----------------|